High school football: Collinsville favored for District 5A-4 title but Sapulpa could cause a stir

 “The other eastern district (Bishop Kelley, Edison, Coweta, McAlester) is loaded and the other side of the state has (four-time champion Carl Albert).
 It won’t be easy just because we’ve dropped down and we had better be ready to play every week,” Borgstadt said.

 On the other hand, the Chieftains are coming off back-to-back wins over Edison and Claremore the past two years.
-Edison was within minutes of advancing to the 5A semifinals last season.
+Edison was within minutes of advancing to the 5A semis last year.

 Claremore coach Jarrett Hurt said Sapulpa running back Te’Zohn Taft is “probably one of the best athletes in our district.
 He’s really dangerous.”